Volunteer Programs at Mote's Elizabeth Moore International Center for Coral Reef Research & Restoration (IC2R3)

 Most volunteer opportunities require a weekly commitment, which can range from four to six hours.
 If this works best for you, you will select a set day and time for your shift that will be reoccurring each week.
 If committing to a set schedule doesn’t fit your needs, that’s not a problem!
 Several of our departments have a flexible schedule and and volunteer positions can be coordinated with Program Managers.

-Please carefully review the volunteer descriptions for each department below to ensure that you select areas that will be a good fit for your skills, interests and schedule before submitting an application.
+Please carefully review the volunteer descriptions for each department below to ensure that you select areas that will be a good fit for your skills, interests and schedule before submitting an application (see button at bottom of this page).

 Coral Reef Restoration Program–Land-based